distantmagic/resonance/docs/pages/tutorials/session-based-authentication/index.md

 ## User Entity

 Let's start with a user role.
-We do not distinguish permissions based on roles yet, so let's just use a default `User` role for now:
+We do not distinguish permissions based on roles yet, so let's just use a default `user` role for now:

 ```php file:app/Role.php
 <?php